Adventure Island

 One of those platformers that looks playful and then immediately starts testing your nerves.

-A Platformer Built On Hunger, Speed, And Constant Pressure
+A Platformer Built on Hunger, Speed, and Constant Pressure

 Adventure Island is not a relaxed platformer.
 It is a game that weaponizes forward motion.
-Your health ticks down constantly, fruit becomes survival fuel, and every stage pushes you toward sharper reactions and cleaner routing.
+Your vitality ticks down constantly, fruit becomes survival fuel, and every stage pushes you toward sharper reactions and cleaner routing.
 That makes the game feel harsher than many of its 8-bit peers, but also gives it a very distinct identity.
-It is not simply about jumping well.
-It is about keeping rhythm, preserving momentum, and learning when to commit, when to grab, and when to run straight through danger.

 Game Data